Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Anamnesis

-Laboratory research...
-It is determined whether there are diseases associated with infections.
+Laboratory research.
+It is determined whether there are diseases or associated infections.
 They take crops for mushrooms.
 Blood tests - clinical, biochemical.
-Check the blood serum for hormones.
+Blood serum is checked for hormones.

 If a food allergy is suspected, a hypoallergenic menu is prescribed.

-Differential diagnosis allergic diseases skin in dogs according to clinical examination and anamnesis:
+Differential diagnosis allergic diseases skin in dogs according to data clinical examination and anamnesis:

-• dermatitis caused by an allergy to midge bites - develops in spring, summer; any age; on the loin and base of the tail;
+• dermatitis caused by an allergy to midge bites - develops in spring and summer; any age; on the lower back and base of the tail;

-• food intolerance - year-round; in any years, especially six months; can be observed everywhere, most often on the face of the head, ears, perinatal region;
+• feed intolerance – year-round; in any year, especially at six months; can be observed everywhere, most often on the front of the head, ears, perinatal area;

-• atopic dermatitis - in spring, in summer, sometimes all year round; young animals at the age of 1 - 3 months; the front of the head, armpits, abdomen, distal parts of the limbs.
+• atopic dermatitis – in spring, summer, sometimes year-round; young animals aged 1 – 3 months; facial part of the head, armpits, abdomen, distal parts of the limbs.

 Treatment

-First of all, immunotherapy is carried out.
-Percentage of it positive result with atopic dermatitis it becomes 70-80.
-The allergen is injected under the skin gradually.
-It is carried out for three to six months.
-Itching is eliminated completely.
-If there is a side effect manifested in increased itching, you need to change the method of vaccination.
+The first step is immunotherapy.
+Its percentage positive result with atopic dermatitis it becomes 70-80.
+The allergen is introduced gradually under the skin.
+It is carried out over three to six months.
+The itching is completely eliminated.
+If there is a side effect that manifests itself as increased itching, you need to change the vaccination method.

-1. prednisone - not expensive and in all cases effective remedy, dosage 0.5-1 mg / kg, once a day;
+1. prednisolone is not expensive and in all cases effective remedy, dosage 0.5-1 mg/kg, once a day;

-5. antihistamines: chlorphenamine, promethazine, hydroxysone, clemastine, cyproheptadine, amitriptyline, apply every 12 hours;
+5. antihistamines: chlorphenamine, promethazine, hydroxyzone, clemastine, cyproheptadine, amitriptyline, apply every 12 hours;

-6. polyunsaturated fatty acid: linoleic, eicosopentaenoic, safflower oil, sunflower oil, linseed oil every 24 hours;
+6. polyunsaturated fatty acid: linoleic, eicosapentaenoic, safflower oil, sunflower, linseed oil every 24 hours;

 7. other anti-itch drugs: cyclosporine, misoprostol, pentoxifylline, fluoxetine.